sermon: What's So Bad About Babylon? (2013) (Part Three)

 God made sure of this.
 Do we believe it?
 It is important to our faith.
 Let us see what God says as He describes this.
 In Jeremiah 46, a series of prophecies begins against the nations of Egypt, Philistia, Moab, Ammon, and Edom, chapter after chapter, one chapter devoted to each one.
 In addition to that God adds to that the city of Damascus, and several other cities.

 Now we are up to chapter 50.
 He begins prophesying against Babylon and spends as many words against Babylon as He did in all the others combined.
 This indicates Babylon's importance regarding Israel's welfare.
 It is also important to you and me as God's children.
 Let us notice carefully, using selected verses what God pronounces against Babylon.

 Jeremiah 50:1-3 The word that the Lord spoke against Babylon and against the land of the Chaldeans by Jeremiah the prophet.
-Declare among the nations, proclaim, and set up a standard proclaim—do not conceal it—Say, ‘Babylon is taken, Bel is shamed.
+Declare among the nations, proclaim, and set up a standard.
+Proclaim—do not conceal it—Say, ‘Babylon is taken, Bel is shamed.
 Merodach is broken in pieces; her idols are humiliated, her images are broken in pieces.’
 For out of the north a nation comes up against her, which shall make her land desolate, and no one shall dwell therein.
-They shall move, they shall depart, both man and beast.
+They shall move, they shall depart [the people are going to flee], both man and beast.